gjosborn/ProjectFAST/README.md

 The project has three main folders.

-projectfast - This folder is the Django project folder with all of the associated files for the web app backend
+django - This folder contains the relevant files for the django backend.
+It looks like a normal django project in this folder

-React - This folder contains all of the files related to the React frontend
+react - This folder contains the relevant files for the react frontend.
+It looks like a normal react app within this folder

-etc - This folder is a sort of catch all folder for the project's admin documents.
-In an effort to keep this project more organized and with a clear priority and direction, I am working on a technical design document and a UI design document to help inform my own development priorities and keep me on track.
-Those can be found in this directory along with various assets included in the documents such as wireframes/mockups, data and interaction flow diagrams, and database design documents.
+etc - This folder contains anything not in the first two folders, mostly admin files.
+I originally created a technical design doc for some practice but I don't think it's particularly necessary for this project and project overhead sucks the fun out of development, so it's just coding from now on.

 ## Updates
  I spent some time putting more research into setting this project up the right way and want to make note of my next steps here.
 I am going to use Django with Django-Rest-Framework to interact with the react frontend and send requests with Axios.
 My first effort will be implementing users and a registration/login since that won't be much technical challenge on the Django side and will let me experiment with React and Axios to call the API.

- Additionally, I am going to Docker-ize this project just to prevent any environment/dependency issues, so I will be adding a docker-compose file.
-Im not sure what will be after that but I'll go from there.
+I created working Dockerfiles and a docker-compose for the react and django apps so they can be run all at once.